 - It also creates its own DHCP server to hand out IP addresses to my tablet or laptop, so that I can connect over VNC client to my Raspberry Pi powered radio.

-The other thing that was required was a very accurate clock on the Raspberry Pi.
+Another thing required was a very accurate clock on the Raspberry Pi.
 Some digital modes are dependent upon clock accuracy.
-Normally we achieve that accuracy from time servers while connected to the internet.
-Unfortunately with the X days off grid series, it would be ridiculous to use the internet to synchronize my clock, considering the series is entirely about communications off grid. 😀
+Normally we achieve that accuracy from NTP time servers while connected to the internet.
+Unfortunately with the X days off grid series, it would be ridiculous to use the internet (even if we had it) to synchronize my clock, considering the series is entirely about communications off grid. 😀

-Here’s a blog post that wrote with instructions for setting up the GPS dongle as the nmea source to synchronize your clock.
+Here’s my original blog post with instructions for setting up the GPS dongle as zn NMEA source to synchronize your clock.
 If you happen to be connected to the internet it will also use time servers from the net.
-If you’re out in the field away from internet access, it’ll simply use the nmea from your USB GPS.
+If you’re out in the field away from internet access, it’ll simply use the NMEA from your USB GPS.

-Finally, after the plethora of things I had to do for when link, updating my Raspberry Pi, setting up the GPS, access point,… Was one thing I needed to do before I could pack up the station.
+Finally, after the plethora of things I had to do for when link, updating my Raspberry Pi, setting up the GPS, access point,… There was still one thing I needed to do before I could pack up the station.
 That is actually making a clone of my SD card.
-This way if something happens out in the field my SD card is corrupted or destroyed, I have a bootable backup to restore it to where it was after I’ve made all of these configuration changes.
+This way if something happens out in the field, my SD card is corrupted or destroyed, I have a bootable backup to restore it to where it was after I’ve made all of these configuration changes.

 If you haven’t already seen the trailer for The X days off grid series they look.